How does ambient air temperature sensor work?

 Summary:

-Researchers categorize ambient temperature based on their operational methods into two types: direct contact and non-contact.
-Direct contact sensors, like thermistors, thermocouples, and RTDs, need to touch the object to give accurate temperature readings.
+Researchers divide ambient temperature into two types based on how they work: direct contact and non-contact.
+Direct contact sensors, such as thermistors, thermocouples, and RTDs, must touch the object to provide accurate temperature readings.

-Non-contact sensors, such as infrared temperature sensors, operate without requiring physical contact.
-They measure temperature by capturing the infrared radiation emitted by the object.
+Non-contact sensors, such as infrared temperature sensors, do not touch anything.
+They measure temperature by sensing the infrared radiation from the object.

 These sensors change temperature changes into electrical signals.
 Circuits then process these signals to show a temperature reading.
 Their function is important in many areas.
 This includes home appliances, car systems, industrial monitoring, and scientific research.